Frequently Asked Questions About Upaya

 WHAT ARE UPAYA’S ORIGINS?

 - Upaya’s approach emerged from the Sachi Shenoy and Sriram Gutta's work on the Sorenson/ Unitus Ultra Poor Initiative (UPI) between 2008-11.
-It was during this project that the team validated the connection between job creation and effective ultra poor programs.
+It was during this project that the team validated the connection between job creation and effective programs for combating extreme poverty.

-- In several pilots across different Indian states, the team saw ultra poor men and women passing up free food, healthcare, and housing to go work in menial labor jobs.
+- In several pilots targeting people in extreme poverty across different Indian states, the team saw men and women passing up free food, healthcare, and housing to go work in menial labor jobs.
 When asked, they said the earnings – no matter how meager – were more important than the handouts.
 Once the team altered the pilots to lead with an income-generating activity, program beneficiaries were able to make demonstrable progress out of poverty.

 - With the new model, the team saw how increased and regular income allowed beneficiaries to cover their own basic food, housing and healthcare costs.
 Employment was more effective than handouts in meeting their needs.
-In addition, the new models had significantly lower per-beneficiary costs and led the team to believe a business-led ultra poor intervention was possible.
+In addition, the new models had significantly lower per-beneficiary costs and led the team to believe a business-led extreme poverty intervention was possible.

-- In conjunction with the conclusion of the UPI, Sachi and Sriram began work in October 2010 on what would become Upaya Social Ventures, a new organization focused on creating jobs and improving income for the ultra poor.
+- In conjunction with the conclusion of the UPI, Sachi and Sriram began work in October 2010 on what would become Upaya Social Ventures, a new organization focused on creating jobs and improving income for the poorest of the poor.
 Fellow Unitus alum Steve Schwartz got involved in December 2010 to help set up U.S. nonprofit operations.